AndHann404/Active-Directory-/README.md

-# Next, I checked to see if I could connect to the Domain via the command Line.
+# Next, I tested to see if I could connect to the Domain via the command Line.
 Also checked if the DNS was working:

 <img width="1014" height="642" alt="Pinging Domain Controller " src="https://github.com/user-attachments/assets/24077014-0db3-45bf-85b5-8ac449cd02eb" />